Welcome to the Weekly Wrap!

 There is something about this race that I love.
 Perhaps it's the zero traffic.
 Perhaps it's the fall foliage.
 Perhaps it's the beautiful wooded roads that take you up to the base and back down.
 Perhaps it's getting a glimpse of base life.
 Perhaps it's the motivating Drill Sergeants.
 Perhaps it's the winding trail beside the river during the final miles.
 Perhaps it's the Avenue of Flags.
 Perhaps it's the impressive National Infantry Museum.
+Perhaps it was just running with friends.
 Perhaps you could say it's all of the above.
 Whatever the case, I'll be back!

 |And that's a wrap!|